mo-pr/SaferFire-2.0/ProjectProposal.md

 - **Push Notifications**
   - When an alarm goes off you should get a notification on your smartphone.
 - **Automated Statistics, Heatmaps**
-  - The old statistic was only with filled with demo data.
+  - The old statistic was only filled with demo data.
 In the new version we want to save the data from our app and make           statics from them.
 An example would be a heatmap where regions with the most operation mission get highlighted.
 - **Licence plate query**
   - It should be possible to make a query to the existing state database with our app
 - **Rescue sheets**